neumatho/NostalgicPlayer/README.md

 Please enjoy this program, and support the development by giving any feedback (bug reports and flattering comments :-))

+You can find an installation package on Microsoft Store, just search after NostalgicPlayer.

 # Structure

 The player is structured, so it is easy to create your own user interface around the logic.
 All the main logic is in the *NostalgicPlayerLibrary* and *NostalgicPlayerKit*.
 The later is used by the agents to communicate with the player.